mmp/pbrt-v2/README.txt

 authors@pbrt.org.

-We will release updated versions of the system frequently; the latest version of the code will always be available at the github page XXX.
-The best way to track changes to the system is to use the git source code management system, although tar files and zip files are also available for download from the github page.
+We will release updated versions of the system frequently; the latest version of the code will always be available at the github page http://github.com/mmp/pbrt-v2.
+The best way to track changes to the system is to use the git source code management system, although tar files and zip files are also available for download from the github page by clicking the "download" button.

 The remainder of this document will summarize the major changes to the system.
 See the file README_BUILDING.txt for information about how to